 - Allstate: Allstate is the eighth-best insurance company, with many Allstate customers in our survey reporting that they didn’t feel like they were in good hands.
 Allstate customers were particularly unhappy with the value they felt they got from Allstate, with many of them saying they wouldn’t recommend Allstate and didn’t plan to renew their policies.

 - Liberty Mutual: Liberty Mutual ranks ninth out of the 10 insurance companies on our list.
 Liberty Mutual customers rated the company poorly for value, and many said they wouldn’t recommend the company and were not planning on renewing.
-With Liberty Mutual’s average annual premiums much higher than the rest of the companies on the list, it’s not surprising that many Liberty Mutual customers felt that way.

 - American Family: American Family car insurance is the lowest-ranked company on our list.
 While a fair number of customers said filing a claim with American Family was easy, that was about the only positive thing they had to say, with the company faring poorly on measures of customer service, communication about claim status, value, and claim resolution.